arnavlavan/Rhythmic-Complexity-from-Audio/readme.md

 # Rhythmic Complexity from Audio Using Note Onsets Cross-Correlation
-This research project proposes a new way to measure the rhythmic complexity of music.
+This code is part of a research project that proposes a new way to measure the rhythmic complexity of music.
 The method is based on audio feature analysis using the librosa package for Python.

 ## General Outline: